Routing Policy

 • Would the proposed project fit within the department's overall objectives?

-Following favorable consideration, the department will add its authorizing signature to the Routing Form and the routing will move forward, seeking approval through the collegiate dean's office.
+After review, the department will add its authorizing signature to the Routing Form and the routing will move forward, seeking approval through the collegiate dean's office.

 Collegiate Considerations